wp-plugins/google-analytics-top-posts-widget/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+Added more flexibilty to the time select dropdown.
+Now with options to select hours and days.

 = 1.3 =
 Added more widget options to modify the list output.
 Added field to enter repeating elements in the titles to remove from the listings.
 Also, now limit or filter by post-type, by category, or by post/page ID.